 Our staff is available to answer any questions or concerns you may have about our work.
 If you wish to discuss this information with me, you can contact me at 919-807-7628.

 Thank you for your work on behalf of the people of North Carolina.

 Sincerely,Beth A. Wood, CPA North Carolina State Auditor

-  Posted on October 10, 2013, in Aldona Wos, Beth Wood, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Performance audit, Tax Dollars, Taxes, Taxpayers, Wos and tagged Aldona Wos, Beth Wood, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, May 2013 Performance Audit NCTracks, Medicaid, Medicaid Reimbursments, NC Medicaid, NC Oversight Committee, NC Oversight Committeee, NC State Auditor, NCTracks, NCTracks Audit, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Performance audit, Secretary Wos.
+Posted on October 10, 2013, in Beth Wood, Computer Sciences Corporation, CSC, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Performance audit, Tax Dollars, Taxes, Taxpayers and tagged Aldona Wos, Beth Wood, Division of Medical Assistance, DMA, Health care, Health care provider, May 2013 Performance Audit NCTracks, Medicaid, Medicaid Reimbursments, NC DHHS, NC Medicaid, NC Oversight Committee, NC Oversight Committeee, NC State Auditor, NCTracks, NCTracks Audit, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Performance audit, Secretary Wos.
 Bookmark the permalink.
 4 Comments.